 The empirical evaluation grounds on data of four major foreign exchange rates: the Euro (EUR), the British Pound (GBP), the Japanese Yen (JPY), and the Swiss Franc (CHF), each of which we measure against the U.S. Dollar (USD).
-The selection of data follows previous work in the field (Kuan and Liu, 1995; Tenti, 1996; Giles et al., 2001; Kiani and Kastens, 2008; Hussain et al., 2008).
+The selection of data follows previous work in the field (Kuan and Liu 1995; Tenti 1996; Giles et al. 2001; Kiani and Kastens 2008; Hussain et al. 2008).
 The data set consists of 12,710 rows representing daily bilateral exchange rates from January 4, 1971 until August 25, 2017.
 However, the time series are not of the same length.
-For example, the EUR was first reported in 1999 so that the EUR/USD exchange rate time series only contains 4,688 non-null observations compared to the 11,715 observations for the longest time series in the data set.
+For example, the EUR was first reported in 1999 so that the EUR/USD exchange rate time series only contains 4688 non-null observations compared to the 11,715 observations for the longest time series in the data set.

-Table 2 provides a overview of the characteristics of the time series' one-day percentage returns.
-The exchange rates and the corresponding daily returns are also plotted in Figure 9, together with a combination of a histogram (grey bars), a kernel density estimation (black line) and a rug plot (black bars along the x-axis).
-From the return plots in the middle column, we observe that the transformation from returns to prices removes trends, but the return series still exhibit non-stationarity.
-In particular, the histograms, kernel density estimators, and rug plots indicate leptokurtic distributions, and the large kurtosis values in Table 2 support this observation.
+Table 2 provides an overview of the characteristics of the time series' 1-day percentage returns.
+The exchange rates and the corresponding daily returns are also plotted in Fig. 9, together with a combination of a histogram (gray bars), a kernel density estimation (black line), and a rug plot (black bars along the x-axis).
+From the return plots in the middle column, we observe that the transformation from prices to

-Fig. 9 Prices, one-day returns, and a combination of histograms, KDE, and rug plots of the one-day percentage returns for the four foreign exchange rate time series.
+Fig. 9 Prices, 1-day returns, and a combination of histograms, KDE, and rug plots of the one-day percentage returns for the four foreign exchange rate time series